• Twitter

 DSU’s IERC provides students the opportunity to participate in various foreign mobility programs including international semester exchange programs, foreign summer camps and foreign internship programs.

-Continuing Professional Development (CPD) Program for Graduated Engineers.
+Continuing Professional Development (CPD) Program for Graduated Engineers

 DSU is a registered Professional Engineering Body (PEB, license number PEB-S-DHASU-0128) and has the license to Continuing Professional Development (CPD) activities under PEC by laws – 2008.